grame-cncm/faustwebsite/README.md

 The `build` script can be called to generate the website (in `site` by default).

-When generating the website for the first time, you should should run
+When generating the website for the first time, you should should run:

 ```
 ./build -a